Private Training

 Target Audience

-This is an introductory-intermediate level workshop intended for school personnel, social service and health care professionals, counsellors, social workers, parents, and anyone seeking a better understanding of FASD.
+This is an introductory-intermediate level workshop for social service and health care professionals, social workers, school personnel, and anyone supporting people living with FASD.

 Method of Delivery